-The program organizes numerous activities and visits both to introduce students to the great monuments of French culture and to help them understand the working realities of everyday France.
-Visits to a bakery and a cheese shop (followed by a cheese tasting), a wine tasting, and a cooking class in a French home provide an introduction to French « gastronomie ».
-We organize guided visits to major exhibits, walking tours of various Parisian neighbourhoods on themes such as Asian, Africa, and feminist Paris, evenings at the ballet, opera, theatre, or shows, and dinners and receptions at Parisian restaurants, Reid Hall, or in the director’s home to which French students, the French families, and professors are invited.
-Several Reid Hall courses include museum and gallery visits, excursions to sites in or near Paris, and regular theatre evenings.
-Excursions outside of Paris to such places as Chartres, Rouen, Giverny, Vaux-le-Vicomte, Fontainebleau, Milly la Forêt, Barbizon, and Reims and Epernay are an integral part of the program.
+The program organizes numerous excursions, activities, and visits both to introduce students to the great monuments of French culture and to help them understand the working realities of everyday, multicultural France.
+Visits to a bakery and a cheese shop (followed by a cheese tasting), a wine tasting, and a cooking class of French and francophone cuisine provide an introduction to « gastronomie ».
+We organize guided visits to major exhibits, walking tours of various Parisian neighbourhoods on themes such as Asian, Africa, and feminist Paris, evenings at the ballet, opera, theatre, or shows, and dinners and receptions at Parisian restaurants and our Reid Hall campus, to which French students, the French homestay hosts, and professors are invited.
+Reid Hall courses include museum and gallery visits, excursions to sites in or near Paris, and regular theatre evenings.
+Excursions outside of Paris to such places as Dijon, Chartres, Rouen, Giverny, Vaux-le-Vicomte, Fontainebleau, Milly la Forêt, Barbizon, and Reims and Epernay are an integral part of the program.
 Such excursions typically involve picnics, guided tours, and meals featuring regional specialties.

 The VWPP also offers a stipend to each student to reimburse their weekly extracurricular activities, museums, monuments and cinema entrance fees, week-end excursions or vacations organized through French organizations.